A Good Man

 “Yep.”

-“Do you think it had anything to do with losing your parents?”
+“Do you think that had anything to do with losing your parents?”

-We started walking again but I was too busy thinking about Clarissa’s suggestion to talk.
-She let me think, but when we got to the classroom and before we went in, she said, “They didn’t deserve you, you know.
-Kelly nor Lisa.”
+We started walking again, but I was too busy thinking about Clarissa’s suggestion to talk.
+She let me think, but when we got to the classroom and before we went in, she said, “Neither of them deserved you, you know.
+Neither of them.”
 She touched my arm and went in.
 Somewhat stunned, I followed.

 Aside from my breakup with Lisa, the Monday morning gossip was once again about the star of a Del Stevens basement party.
 This time I didn’t recognise the name, but she was, apparently, a girl in Year Twelve.
-A sixteen-year-old new to the school this year.
+A sixteen-year-old who was new to the school.
 So at least I wasn’t the focus of everyone’s attention.

 Lunch was excruciating.
 When I’d been with Lisa, our little lunch group had grown to six.
 Lisa and Lauren joined me and Kevin, and because they were there, Billy’s girlfriend (and my ex), Ellie, also joined us.
 But Lisa had asked Lee to the dance over the weekend, and they were sitting together at a different table, leaving me with two loved-up couples who were doing their best not to rub it in my face but not quite succeeding.
 I ate as quickly as I could and left them feeding each other chips.

-And as much as I hate to admit it, I had started to assume I’d be getting in her panties sooner rather than later if we’d stayed together.
+And as much as I hate to admit it even to myself, I had started to assume I’d be getting in her panties sooner rather than later if we’d stayed together.
 Her confirmation of that hadn’t helped my mood.
-And the thought that she’d now give her virginity to Lee after I’d paved the way for him ...
-You can see why I wasn’t in the mood for people.
+And the thought that she’d now give her virginity to Lee after I’d paved the way for him...

-Truth was, apart from the one for old time’s sake with Kelly at the start of term, I hadn’t had sex since splitting up with her and a year is a long time to have to deal with pent up sexual energy with your right hand.
+The fact was that, apart from the one ‘for old time’s sake’ with Kelly at the start of term, I hadn’t had sex since splitting up with her, and a year is a long time to have to deal with pent-up sexual energy with your right hand.
 Mrs Palm and her five daughters can only do so much.
 Sure, it was pretty easy to get hold of hard-core porn on the internet if you knew where to look (and let’s be honest, most seventeen-year-old boys know where to look) but no matter how high the definition of the video, it’s not the same as a real live girl.

-I knew the library would be full of the younger kids—it always was at lunchtime—so I decided to use one of the classrooms opposite the common room to review the essay I’d written for Miss Pattison’s class.
-We were due to hand in a first draft for her to look at that afternoon.
+I knew the library would be filled with younger kids—it always was at lunchtime—so I chose to use one of the classrooms across from the Common Room to review the essay I’d written for Miss Pattison’s class.
+We were due to hand in a first draft for her to review that afternoon.

 When I opened the door to the first room, I heard someone softly sobbing.
-I looked all around, and behind the door, but couldn’t see anyone.
-I should have just walked out and looked in one of the other classrooms, but then I wouldn’t have been me.
+I looked around and behind the door but couldn’t see anyone.
+I should have just walked out and checked one of the other classrooms, but that wouldn’t have been me.
+That wasn’t what I did.

 “Hello?
 Is there someone in here?”

-The sobbing became a brief wail then softened to quiet sobbing again.
+The sobbing became a brief wail before softening to quiet sobs again.
 I stepped inside, trying to work out where the sound was coming from.
 I could just make out the top of a blonde head behind the last desk in the far corner.
-I crept over to her—it had to be a girl, boys didn’t sob like that—cautious but curious.
+I crept over to her—it had to be a girl; boys didn’t sob like that—cautious yet curious.
 She sat in a little ball, hugging her legs to her chest, her head buried in the gap.
 I didn’t immediately recognise her.

 To read the complete story you need to be logged in: